 According the CPS, polymaths—someone with talents in all categories—are very rare.
 Multi-talents are not polymaths.
 See Last Ship Off Polaris-G, Minder Rising, Jumper’s Hope.

 Talents that don’t fit into any known category.
-To a skilled sifter, unique talents may seem to be a variant of one of the known categories.
+To a skilled, high-level sifter, unique talents may seem to be a variant of one of the known categories.
 While the CPS recognizes that uniques exist, they don’t have tests to detect them or classifications to describe them.
 See Overload Flux, Pico’s Crush, Spark Transform.